miragejs/ember-cli-mirage/docs/latest/quickstart.md

 ];
 ```

 Given this file, these objects will be added to the `users` database table, since the filename is `users.js`.
-Now, any route can retrieve this data via `db.users.all()`, and we have a single place to manage our mock data.
+Now, any route can retrieve this data via `db.users`, and we have a single place to manage our mock data.

 By default, fixtures are only loaded in development.
 To have Mirage load your fixture files during testing, simply delete the `/mirage/factories` directory.